-(D) Operators, suppliers, and electric power entities that are subject to a compliance obligation and fully exit reporting pursuant to section 95101(h)(1) must maintain the corresponding records required under section 95105 and retain such records for 10 years following the submission of the final emissions data report to ARB.
+(D) Operators, suppliers, and electric power entities that are subject to a compliance obligation and fully exit reporting pursuant to section 95101(h)(1) must maintain the corresponding records required under section 95105 and retain such records for 10 years following the submission of the final emissions data report to CARB.

 (2) Reporting Entities Not Subject to a Compliance Obligation

 (A) Facility operators and suppliers.
-Facility operators and suppliers whose total reported emissions are below 25,000 MT CO₂e in each reporting year, or have total reported emissions but not covered emissions that exceed 25,000 MT CO₂e a year, and therefore are not subject to a compliance obligation under the Cap-and-Trade Regulation, must report under this article until total reported emissions are less than 10,000 MT CO₂e for a consecutive three-year period.
-If total reported emissions for a facility operator or supplier exceeds 10,000 MT CO₂e in any year after cessation requirements have been met, the operator or supplier must resume reporting as required under this article.
+Facility operators and suppliers whose total reported emissions are below 25,000 MT CO₂e in each reporting year, or have total reported emissions but not covered emissions that exceed 25,000 MT CO₂e a year, and therefore are not subject to a compliance obligation under the Cap-and-Invest Regulation, must report under this article until reported data is less than the applicable reporting threshold for a consecutive three-year period.
+If a facility operator or supplier exceeds the applicable reporting threshold in any year after cessation requirements have been met, the operator or supplier must resume reporting as required under this article.

-1. Facility operators and suppliers that have total reported emissions, but not covered emissions, including CO₂ from biomass-derived fuels and geothermal sources, that exceed 25,000 MT CO₂e a year, and therefore are not subject to a compliance obligation under the Cap-and-Trade Regulation, and total reported emissions fall below 25,000 MT CO₂e in a reporting year, must have their emissions data report verified for the first year that total reported emissions are reduced below the 25,000 MT CO₂e threshold.
+1. Facility operators and suppliers that have total reported emissions, but not covered emissions, including CO₂ from biomass-derived fuels and geothermal sources, that exceed 25,000 MT CO₂e a year, and therefore are not subject to a compliance obligation under the Cap-and-Invest Regulation, and total reported emissions fall below 25,000 MT CO₂e in a reporting year, must have their emissions data report verified for the first year that total reported emissions are reduced below the 25,000 MT CO₂e threshold.
 Any reporting year thereafter with total reported emissions that are below 25,000 MT CO₂e is not subject to verification.

 a.
 If in any subsequent year after meeting the verification cessation requirements in section 95101(h)(2)(A)1., total reported emissions exceed 25,000 MT CO₂e, the operator or supplier must have its emissions data report verified, and verification must continue until cessation is met again.

 b.
-Facility operators and suppliers that meet the verification cessation requirements in section 95101(h)(2)(A)1. must notify ARB pursuant to the requirements in section 95101(h)(2)(E), if they choose to cease verification.
+Facility operators and suppliers that meet the verification cessation requirements in section 95101(h)(2)(A)1. must notify CARB pursuant to the requirements in section 95101(h)(2)(E), if they choose to cease verification.

 2. If in meeting the cessation requirements in section 95101(h)(2)(A) a fuel supplier ceases to supply fuel in California and emissions drop to zero, the entity must continue to report until emissions are zero for a consecutive three-year period.
 Pursuant to section 95103(n)(2)(D), entities that cease to have a reporting obligation as a fuel supplier due to a change in ownership or sale or relinquishment of an inventory position at a terminal must continue to report and verify emissions from the reportable fuel transactions that occurred prior to the change.

-(B) For facilities and suppliers with source categories in section 95101(a)(1)(A) whose total reported emissions are below 25,000 MT CO₂e, and therefore are not subject to a compliance obligation under the Cap-and-Trade Regulation, cessation of reporting and verification provisions in section 95101(i) apply.
+(B) For facilities and suppliers with source categories in section 95101(a)(1)(A) whose total reported emissions are below 25,000 MT CO₂e, and therefore are not subject to a compliance obligation under the Cap-and-Invest Regulation, cessation of reporting and verification provisions in section 95101(i) apply.

-(C) Electric power entities that only report exports of electricity from California, and therefore are not subject to a compliance obligation under the Cap-and-Trade Regulation, must report until there are zero exports to report for a consecutive three-year period.
-Verification is not required for the report of the first full year where there are zero exports reported.
+(C) Electric power entities that are not subject to a compliance obligation under the Cap-and-Invest Regulation, must report until there are zero imports and zero exports to report for a consecutive three-year period.
+Verification is not required for the report of the first full year where there are zero imports and zero exports reported.